GADV/MemCachedExample/README.md

 The key/value pairs are just strings.

 Some possible improvement:
-  - Implement different versions of the primary queue and compare their perfromances
+  - Implement different versions of the primary queue and compare their performances
   - Add stress tests
   - Add different versions of the MemCached object and compare their performances
   - Add management for exceptions